crgett/roman-numeral-converter/README.md

 - Web UI - http://localhost:1234
 - Backend API - http://localhost:3000/romannumeral?query={number}

-_Note_ - This application can be worked on exclusively with Docker and a text editor.
-The backend will hot reload with `Nodemon` when files are changed, however the frontend will not hot reload at this time. `Parcel` supports hot reloading, but for some (unknown to me) reason file changes are not triggering rebuilds with the current config.
+_Note_ - This application can be developed entirely using Docker and a text editor.
+The backend supports hot reloading with `Nodemon` when files change, however the frontend does not currently hot reload. `Parcel` supports hot reloading, but for some reason (unknown to me) file changes are not triggering rebuilds with the current configuration.

 **Independently**